TrellixVulnTeam/hn_1332/python-src/README.md

     Key fingerprint = C461 B300 17B0 091E A832  177D 9433 88AC D723 87C4

-We need to configure the agent's key directory now; the directory where all authorised servers' keys are kept and where our own private key is kept.

-Now, edit the file /etc/default/hn-agent, and pop the following values in:

-    GNUPG_HOME='/path/to/keydir'
-    GNUPG_FINGERPRINT='C461B30017B0091EA832177D943388ACD72387C4'

 You'll need to make sure the agent has read/write access to the keystore, else it won't be able to run. chown'ing the /var/lib/hypernova directory to a dedicated hypernova user would be a good idea.